coala/projects/_projects/optimize_caching.md

 Currently, coala supports caching of project files.
 With it, coala runs code analysis only on files that had changed since the last run, giving a huge amortized performance improvement compared to simply running coala on everything regardless.
-But it is still rather slow and there is still room for improvement.
+But it is still rather slow.
+On the other hand coala's NextGen-Core has minimal caching support and needs a caching mechanism better than the one used by the current core.

 For example, we recently discovered that we have been importing all the required modules irrespective of the conditional branch the program